 The Terry Hershey Bayou Stewardship Award

-Each year, the prestigious Terry Hershey Bayou Stewardship Award recognizes members in the community who have demonstrated an outstanding commitment to aiding in the conservation, preservation, restoration and/or advocacy of Houston's waterways.
-Nominees can be from the nonprofit, public or private sectors.
-The recipients will be honored at Bayou Preservation Association's 2019 Luncheon on Tuesday, May 21, 2019.
+Each year, the prestigious Terry Hershey Bayou Stewardship Award recognizes individuals in the community who have demonstrated an outstanding commitment to aiding in the conservation, preservation, restoration and/or advocacy of Houston's waterways.

 Past Award Winners

 2019 Recipients: Mayor Sylvester Turner, Kevin Shanley and Jackie Young; The Honorable Ed Emmett

 2018 Recipient: Mary Anne Piacentini

 2017 Recipients: Honorable R. Jack Cagle, Deborah January-Bevers and Dick Benoit